Photo by Frank Magallanes (top) S. rhombeus (bottom) P. nattereriSubfamily Serrasalminae or Family Serrasalmidae?

 Géry split the group based on several factor's listed below

-2. Anal fin moderate or long, with at least 3 unbranched rays and 10 branched ones (with a few exceptions in certain regressed species).
+1. Teeth variable, usually in more than one row on upper jaw (exceptions occur in Serrasalmidae).
+Anal fin moderate or long, with at least 3 unbranched rays and 10 branched ones (with a few exceptions in certain regressed species).

-3. Scales usually cycloid (with some exceptions) with circuli of caudal (apical) zone parallel or even divergent with axis of body (except Serrasalmidae).
+2. Scales usually cycloid (with some exceptions) with circuli of caudal (apical) zone parallel or even divergent with axis of body (except Serrasalmidae).

-4. Maxilla reduced, not toothed; dorsal fin long, with at least 16 rays; usually a predorsal spine and a series of ventral spines (serrae) (body very compressed, usually disciform; teeth variable according to diet; scales small, the circuli concentric).
+3. Maxilla reduced, not toothed; dorsal fin long, with at least 16 rays; usually a predorsal spine and a series of ventral spines (serrae) (body very compressed, usually disciform; teeth variable according to diet; scales small, the circuli concentric).

 ANTONIO MACHADO-ALLISON & WILLIAM L. FINK

-SCIENTIFIC CLASSIFICATION PIRANHAS - use this link.
+SCIENTIFIC CLASSIFICATION PIRANHAS - Use this link.

 • Kingdom: Animalia